domalab/ha-actronair-neo/README.md

-# Actron Neo Home Assistant Integration
+# Actron Air Neo Home Assistant Integration

-This is a custom component for Home Assistant that integrates with the Actron Neo HVAC system.
+This is a custom component for Home Assistant that integrates with the Actron Air Neo HVAC system.

 ## Installation